Huang-x11/CIDR/README.md

 ## Training

-The model is implemented in `core/model.py`.
-Before running, replace the remaining `from core.model_v2 import CDG` line in `train.py` with:
+The model is implemented in `core/model.py`:

 ```python
 from core.model import CDG